bloxberg-org/bloxbergValidatorSetup/README.md

 2. Edit the `validator.yml` with a text editor (nano or vim) and change the NATIP variable to your external IP.
 Save this file
 3. Edit the `validator/validator.pwd` file and insert a secure password.
 This will be used to encrypt your private key.
 4. Run `sudo ./setup.sh`.
+5. Run `sudo chmod 666 /var/run/docker.sock` to handle `Got permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock:`.
-5. Run `sudo docker-compose -f validator.yml up`.
+6. Run `docker-compose -f validator.yml up`.
 This will start the docker container and generate an ethereum address and an enode address.
 Send these both to the bloxberg consortium.
-6. Use Ctrl+C to shut down the docker container.
+7. Use Ctrl+C to shut down the docker container.
 Lastly, run `docker-compose -f validator.yml up -d`.
 This will daemonize the container and start running the validator node in the background.